visioncortex/ShapeCode/README.md

 + translation / scale invariant
 + rotational invariant under a normalization scheme
 + *the similarity of two symbols is a linear function of the weighted Hamming distance between the two encoded bitstrings*
++ which means querying can be done in sub-linear time

 The algorithm is particularly effective in searching for a symbol (query) from a database of symbols, and the experimental results on Chinese / Korean OCR shown great results.
 It can definitely be generalized to more complex graphics, i.e. colored signages.